rektide/streamflow-wiki/Developing-Frameworks.md

 When implementing your Spouts and Bolts, don't forget to add any required dependencies to this `pom.xml` and use the default `compile` scope for those dependencies.

-Now that you have modified the project configuration, you can rebuild the project at any time by executing the following command:
+Now that you have modified the project configuration, you can rebuild the project at any time by executing the following command from within the root folder of your framework project:

     mvn clean install